Sancho will be England's most expensive player - so why is Southgate ignoring him?

 Southgate's pragmatism shone through as he made just two substitutions in the scoreless draw, stciking to his tried and trusted rather than attempting to roll the dice to beat Steve Clarke's side.

-A draw against Czech Republic on Tuesday will be enough to qualify for the knockout stage, and as such the manager may look to rotate to keep players fresh for the last 16.
+With England's qualification now secured to the knockout stage, the manager may look to rotate to keep players fresh for the last 16.

 Southgate admits Sancho is in contention to feature, but gave a bizarre response when questioned about why he has not used Sancho yet at Euro 2020.